loupdaniel/loupdaniel/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Gapur.Gapur)

-I am a full-stack software engineer and writer.
-I love programming, writing, speaking and traveling.
+I am a university student who loves programming and moving into action to turn my ideas into actual products.

-As a prospective software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+As a prospective software engineer, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/main/assets/coding.gif?raw=true" width="408" height="318" />